Microsoft Secure Score

 Microsoft Secure Score is a tool that reflects the security posture of an organization by assigning a numerical value based on the number of improvement actions taken.
 A higher score indicates a greater number of actions taken to improve security.
 You can access Secure Score through the Microsoft 365 Defender portal at https://security.microsoft.com/securescore.

-Following the Secure Score recommendations can protect your organization from threats.
-From a centralized dashboard in the Microsoft 365 Defender portal, organizations can monitor and work on the security of their Microsoft 365 identities, apps, and devices.
+By implementing the recommendations provided through Secure Score, your organization can increase its protection against potential threats.
+The Microsoft 365 Defender portal offers a centralized dashboard that allows organizations to track and improve the security of their Microsoft 365 identities, apps, and devices.

 Secure Score helps organizations: